About Founders Week

 Founders Park Amphitheatre

-ETSU will sponsor Acoustic Autumn at Founders Park in the Amphitheater.
-The event will feature local musician performances.
+ETSU sponsored Acoustic Autumn at Founders Park in the Amphitheater.
+The event features local musician performances.
 The event is free and open to the public.

 State of the University Address